 Of particular interest relating to social justice, California and Massachusetts invest a substantial share of their marijuana tax revenues in the communities most adversely impacted by drug arrests and incarceration, particularly low-income communities of color, to help repair the harms of unequal drug law enforcement.

 Marijuana Legalization and Stoned Driving

-Counter to the claims that marijuana legalization will result in bloody carnage on our roadways, the report finds that DUI arrests are down in Colorado and Washington.
+Counter to the claims that marijuana legalization will result in bloody carnage on our roadways, the report by law firm for OUI charges finds that DUI arrests are down in Colorado and Washington.
 Most significantly the report finds that there is no correlation between marijuana legalization and automobile collisions as crash rates in both states are statistically similar to comparable states without legal marijuana.

 Not only is legal marijuana filling state coffers it is also filling people’s pockets.
 Preliminary estimates suggest that the legal marijuana industry employs between 165,000 to 230,000 full and part-time workers across the country.
 As more states legalize marijuana and replace their unregulated markets with new legal markets, the number of jobs will skyrocket.